 Study material has been prepared by teams of experts drawn from The Open University UK and TERI University's in-house faculty.
-The material has been scrutinised by the content experts, supervised by the instructors/unit designers and edited by the experts.
+The material has been scrutinized by the content experts, supervised by the instructors/unit designers and edited by the experts.
 Similarly, audio and video files have been produced in consultation with the course writers, in-house faculty and producers.
-The material is previewed and reviewed by the faculty as well as outside experts and edited/modified, wherever necessary, before being finally uploaded to the website.
+The material is previewed and reviewed by the faculty as well as external experts, before being finally uploaded to the website.